Turns out ice and rest aren’t all they’re cracked up to be.

 This also showed me right away, that I was indeed getting more benefits than I realized from my anti-inflammatory routine!
 I restarted it on day 14 and started to notice a difference right away, even in my skin which was angry from letting all that inflammation run rampant, immediately began clearing up!

-ANYHOW, this time around I went to Panther Physical Therapy and after messing with a lot things, we decided to see if dry needling would allow my calf muscle to release and provide any additional knee extension.
+Anyhow, this time around I went to Elevate Physical Therapy and after messing with a lot of things, we decided to see if dry needling would allow my calf muscle to release and provide any additional knee extension.

 Is it just acupuncture?
 Nope.